mvonballmo/CSharpHandbook/naming.md

 ### Classes

 * If a class implements a single interface, it should reflect this by incorporating the interface name into its own (e.g. `MetaList` implements `IList`).
+* Static classes containing extension methods end in `Extensions`
-* Static classes used as toolkits of static functions should use the suffix “Tools”.
+* All other static classes should use the suffix `Tools`.

 ### Interfaces